philipdelff/NMdata/devel/NMdata_Rpackage/NMdata_Rpackage.knit.md

 * After first version on CRAN
   - Functions for easy documentation of column contents (description, units, 1:1 relationships between character and numeric columns)
+  - Functions to generate dosing regimens for simulations and nominal-time datasets

 <!-- %%%% automatic saving of meta data with csv files -->
 <!-- %%%% check that row identifier is not modified by Nonmem -->